997948259/TOSEM/README.md

 ![360截图17100813153429](https://user-images.githubusercontent.com/11765210/118350542-e9a53f00-b589-11eb-8ca4-92fdd06dde4a.png)

+## The sub-tool in machine M0

-(3) Copy the file folder LLVM to C:\ in machine M0
+(1) Copy the file folder LLVM to C:\ in machine M0
+(2) Build the project after the "DNRV-MMRV.7z" is decompressed.